WCAGADA ComplianceStandards

 Should You Audit Against 2.1 or 2.2?

-Get a free preliminary accessibility check for your website — results delivered in 24 hours.
+Get a free preliminary ADA accessibility audit for your website — results delivered in 24 hours by IAAP-certified experts.